For more than half a century, he’s the most recognized and talked-about citizen in his hometown of Campbellton, New Brunswick.

 FLOWERS FOR BOBBY

-A follow-up: There’s been a positive response to the article on Bobby Steeves … it now has more than 11,500 views.
+A follow-up: There’s been a positive response to the article on Bobby Steeves … it is now closing in on 14,000 views.
 No other story on my blog has ever gotten off to a start like that.

 Most of the readers are from Canada, of course, but the article has also been read by people in more than three dozen countries.
 Bobby’s story is touching folk around the world, as it should.

-The number of sincere [and let’s face it, courageous] comments on the blog site alone number 60-plus, most ever.
+The number of sincere and courageous comments on the blog site alone number 60-plus, most ever.
 Then there’s Facebook with 400 shares, plus more than 100 comments.
 All in all, quite a show of support for a man who’d been shunned for his entire life.

 The Bobby Steeves story is much more than a yarn about bullying and being different, both timely topics on their own.
 It’s also a story of love, forgiveness, understanding … and, I suppose, redemption.

-Makes me want to say that the Big Guy upstairs works in mysterious ways.
+Makes me want to say that the Big Guy upstairs works in mysterious ways, just like the Good Book says.
 I owe Him a beer too.

 CARE TO CONTACT BOBBY?